 With the proper technique and sterilization, there won’t be scarring and the outcome will be fantastic as long as you’re a good candidate.
 If you are prone to keloid scarring or you have extremely thin skin, it might not be the right treatment for you.
 It’s also not recommended for people who are pregnant or diabetic.
 While an allergic reaction to microblading is rare, if you’ve had a reaction to a tattoo or hair dye in the past, let the technician know.
 Now, does microblading damage hair follicles?
 No. The microblading tool doesn’t go deep enough to affect your hair growth.
 Your eyebrow hairs will continue to do their thing (while looking amazing, of course).

 At Premiere Surgical Arts, we always discuss your medical history and assess your skin before performing a treatment so that we know you’re a candidate.
-We also exceed industry standards when it comes to sterilization and training, so you can be rest assured your brows will be in good hands.
+We also exceed industry standards when it comes to sterilization and training, so you can rest assured your brows will be in good hands.
 However, safe and effective eyebrow microblading also requires some pre- and post-care on your end.
+Before you make a decision, it’s important to see microblading eyebrows before and after photos so you can get an idea of what to expect.
 Here’s how to avoid microblading regret and make the most out of your session:

 Before Eyebrow Microblading: